A web page can appear better with images. So in this chapter, you will learn how to display images on a web page and customize it.

-Both attributes are used in situations where you want to maintain some gapping between your image and text.
+Both attributes are used when you want to maintain some gapping between your image and text.

 Height and Width

-In case you need a specific size of the image for fitting it into your web page, you can use the height and width attribute of the IMG tag.
+If you need a specific size of the image to fit it into your web page, you can use the height and width attribute of the IMG tag.
 Here's an example: